SupaMinovative/CW/README.md

   Custom validations include matching email confirmation, date checks, and format validations.

 - **Modal Window:**
-  The main image triggers a modal with the contact form, which can be closed via button or Escape key.
+  The main image triggers a modal with the photo gallery, which can be closed via button or Escape key.

 - **Navigation:**
   Smooth scrolling behaviour on navigation link clicks for a seamless user experience.